 Hunters can help prevent the spread of aquatic nuisance species by following the three-step process of clean, drain and dry anytime they move to new water:

-- Clean all equipment – Remove all plants and pieces of vegetation, seeds and mud off your waders, decoys, blind, truck, boat and trailer, and wash all equipment and gear with a high-pressure washer.
+- Clean all equipment – Remove all plants and pieces of vegetation, seeds and mud off your waders, decoys, boat, truck, blind and trailer.

-- Drain your boat – Drain all water by removing all drain plugs from your boat when you leave the boat ramp.
+- Drain your boat – Remove the drain plug from your boat when you leave the water.

-Visit www.agfc.com/ans for more information about aquatic invasive species in Arkansas, how to report new sightings of possible invasive species and what hunters and other boaters can do to help protect our waters.
+Visit www.cleandraindry.org for more information about invasive species and what hunters can do to help.

 Subscribe to Our Weekly Newsletter E-mails